Install Plex Media Server on Ubuntu 22.04 | 20.04

 If you have set up your domain and DNS records to point to your server IP, you can now access your Plex Media Server at plex.example.com.

-Ideally, you would want to run your Nginx on HTTPS using an SSL certificate.
-The best way to do this is to use Let’s Encrypt, a free, automated, and open certificate authority run by the nonprofit Internet Security Research Group (ISRG).
+Run your Nginx on HTTPS using a Let’s Encrypt SSL certificate.
+Let’s Encrypt, a free, automated, and open certificate authority, operates under the nonprofit Internet Security Research Group (ISRG).

 sudo apt install python3-certbot-nginx -y